OHI-Baltic/bhi-prep/supplement/templates/layer_summaries_template.md

 <br>

 DESCRIPTION\
-*Will add more text here as the layers are prepared for the BHI2.0*
+*Will add more text here as the layers are prepared for the BHI 2021* *nature, name, scaling factors, accuracy, domain, resolution, interval values, keywords*

-See [**THISGOAL prep documents**](https://github.com/OHI-Science/bhi-1.0-archive/blob/draft/baltic2015/prep/THISGOAL/THISGOALPREP.md) for more information about data and methods.
+See [**THISGOAL prep documents**](https://github.com/OHI-Baltic/bhi-prep/blob/master/prep/THISGOAL/v2021/THISGOALPREP.md) for more information about data sources and methods used in creating this layer.

 <br>